BBeese/Interview-Prep/README.md

 -  What does a typical day look like?
 -  Can you tell me about the team I'll be working with?
 -  What do you personally like about working here?

+## Behavioral questions to prepare for
+- What is your greatest strength?
+- What is your greatest weakness?

 # Things to work on:
 - map, reduce, filter in python